zzzyyyxxxmmm/basics/Java/Spring/README.md

 The @Bean annotation tells Spring that this method will return an object that should be registered as a bean in the Spring application context.

 By default, the bean will be given an ID that is the same as the @Bean-annotated method’s name.
 In this case, the bean will be named compactDisc.
-If you’d rather it have a different name, you can either rename the method or prescribe a different name with the name attribute
+If you’d rather it have a different name, you can either rename the method or prescribe a different name with the name attribute.

 ## Wiring beans with XML